New Poem Thingies (doodles/wrks in progress?)

 all those precious plates, tureens, bowls that passed

-across five generations: fin-de-siecle, war, flapper
+across five generations: fin-de-siecle, the Great War,

-Depression, another war, electricity, t.v. sets, astronaut era, internet!
+Depression, WWII, electricity, t.v. sets, astronauts, internet!

 all that gravy, all those mashed potatoes, all those cups of tea,